New Jersey Route 182: Route description

 Route 182 begins at an intersection with Route 57 and County Route 517 (CR 517).
-Immediately at that intersection, CR 517 becomes concurrent with Route 182, but is maintained by the NJDOT.
+Immediately at that intersection, CR 517 becomes concurrent with Route 182, but is maintained by the New Jersey Department of Transportation.
 The fourth road at that intersection is Riveredge–Mobile Home Court, which is a cul-de-sac.
 The highway progresses northward, passing some small commercial buildings and arriving at the largest free-standing shopping center in Hackettstown, across from Shelley Drive.
 The next significant intersection is with East Avenue and an adjacent stripmall.
 East Avenue heads east briefly turning northeast, crosses over the Musconetcong River, passes behind the Union Cemetery, and intersects US 46.

 Route 182 continues northward, passing several small businesses and side streets, as well as the main entrance to the Union Cemetery.
 Route 182 ends at a three-way intersection with US 46 and CR 604.
 CR 604 is also signed as Willow Grove Street, and heads northwest out of the intersection.
 US Route 46 is also signed as Mill Street, with the eastbound side heading east-southeast from the intersection and the westbound side heading northwest from the intersection.
 CR 517 which had been concurrent with Route 182, continues along a concurrency with U.S. Route 46 westbound.